NFL picks, predictions, best bets: This Week 14 parlay returns more than 25-1

 After 10,000 simulations, SportsLine's model reveals its top Week 14 NFL 25-1 football parlay

 The NFL Week 14 schedule is full of intrigue, including several with playoff implications.
 Among them is the NFC North-leading Chicago Bears (9-3), who have won five in a row, visiting the 8-3-1 Green Bay Packers, who have won three straight.
 Caleb Williams of the Bears will face off against Jordan Love and the Packers in a battle between up-and-coming quarterbacks.
 Green Bay is the 6.5-point favorite and is 5-7 against the spread, while the Bears are 8-4 ATS.
-Green Bay has won 11 of the last 12 matchups between the teams.
+Green Bay has won 11 of the last 12 matchups between the teams and could welcome back receiver Jayden Reed from IR, while Chicago will be without its top wideout in Rome Odunze.

 There are a number of other solid matchups on the Week 14 NFL schedule, including Steelers vs. Ravens (-6), Cols (-1.5) vs. Jaguars, Bengals vs. Bills (-6), and Texans vs. Chiefs (-3.5) on 'Sunday Night Football.'
 Before locking in any Week 14 NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.